 Science On Tap

-Science on Tap: A monthly lecture series at UMD that explores the latest discoveries in science and technology in a relaxed atmosphere with food and drink
+Science On Tap is a new monthly lecture series that explores the latest discoveries in science and technology in a relaxed atmosphere with food and drink.